What You Should Know About Estate Gift Taxes

 The Value Of Trusts

 In many cases, we use trusts to provide a way to transfer assets responsibly.
 Not only does it protect assets from large amounts of taxation, but it also helps ensure long-term protection of the funds.
-This is particularly valuable when our clients are hoping to protect special needs family members or want the money to be used for a specific purpose, such as a minor child’s future education.
+This is particularly valuable when our clients are hoping to protect the special needs of family members or want the money to be used for a specific purpose, such as a minor child’s future education.